tav/gitfund/mvp/app/page/help.md

 currency.
 Once the Beta is ready, we will add support for multiple currencies so that most sponsors will be able to pay in their local currency.

-### Why are you not charging VAT yet?
+### Why do you require VAT ID for EU sponsors?

-We are registered for VAT in the UK and the rest of the EU, and we will definitely be adding support for VAT and VAT-like taxes (GST, IVA, &c.) as part of the Beta.
+As a VAT registered company in the UK and the rest of the EU, we need to charge VAT.
 Unfortunately supporting VAT is not as simple as just adding a percentage to the amount charged and introduces a lot of complexity, e.g.

 * Having to account for currency exchange rates when the charged currency differs from the national currency of the relevant territory.